heresy-dnd/campaign-notes/Session logs/Session 1 - Inexplicable Crew, Inexplicable Place.md

 >
 > *As for you [[Swag Messiah|Messiah]], you still remember yourself standing shoulder to shoulder with every mage from every corner of the world.
 Coming close to the end of the war, every single one of you made it their goal to make sure that whatever that hellish giant construct which dared disturb the order and piece of your lands would be once and for all sealed in the demiplanes of heaven and hell to the point where it was forgotten and removed entirely from the history books.*
 >
-> *Your fate [[Bran Hornraven|Hornraven]] is not less tragic than the rest.
+> *Your fate [[Bran|Hornraven]] is not less tragic than the rest.
 After doing various odd jobs from killing small fry that owe to loansharks to stealing weapons from officers, you managed to secure enough money for you to find a ship and a small crew.*
 > *Having heard time and time again, you managed to track down the location of the legendary sword of ..... not that you ever cared.
 You just knew deep down it would fetch a very high price.*
 > *After setting off, you finally once again felt at home.
 You have finally answered the call of the oceans you used to travel every day.
 Turns out this trip would not last very long.*
 > *Approaching the presumed location of your prized booty, your ship was demolished with one quick strike of the tentacle from this monster.*